-&lt;sup>1 Existing conditions reflect the risks that would occur if the tracks were not shifted and exposure to emissions began in 2015.

-&lt;sup>2 The change in risk represents the effects of decreased distance from the freight trains to the receptors due to the track shift, decreased emissions from freight trains due to locomotive fleet turnover from 2015 to 2022, and projected increases in freight train volumes from 2015 to 2022.

-No Project conditions reflect the risks that would occur if the tracks were not shifted and exposure to emissions began in 2022.

-&lt;sup>4 The change in risk represents the effect of decreased distance from the freight trains to the receptors, due to the track shift, in 2022.
-Though the track shift is associated with the project, there is no change in risk due to the HSR service because the HSR trains are electric and do not produce emissions along the alignment.

-&lt;sup>5 No locations with both substantial track shifts and nearby receptors were identified in this subsection.

-Risks apply to Alternative A only.
-No track would be shifted in the San Jose Diridon Station Approach Subsection under Alternative B.
+- 1 Existing conditions reflect the risks that would occur if the tracks were not shifted and exposure to emissions began in 2015. - 2 The change in risk represents the effects of decreased distance from the freight trains to the receptors due to the track shift, decreased emissions from freight trains due to locomotive fleet turnover from 2015 to 2022, and projected increases in freight train volumes from 2015 to 2022. - 3 No Project conditions reflect the risks that would occur if the tracks were not shifted and exposure to emissions began in 2022. - 4 The change in risk represents the effect of decreased distance from the freight trains to the receptors, due to the track shift, in 2022.
+Though the track shift is associated with the project, there is no change in risk due to the HSR service because the HSR trains are electric and do not produce emissions along the alignment. - 5 No locations with both substantial track shifts and nearby receptors were identified in this subsection. - 6 Risks apply to Alternative A only.
+No track would be shifted in the San Jose Diridon Station Approach Subsection under Alternative B. - 7 The track shift near West Julian Street and North Montgomery Street would only occur under Alternative A with the DDV and would shift freight operations approximately 37 feet closer to receptors along West Julian Street and North Montgomery Street.

-The comparison of project to No Project conditions accounts for changes in locomotive emission rates because both conditions assume exposure begins in 2022.
-Accordingly, the comparison of risks to the No Project conditions reflects the incremental project impact, exclusive of background trends.
-As shown in Table 3.3-25, compared to the No Project conditions, the track shifts would result in minor increases in cancer and noncancer health risks at modeled receptor locations.
-However, these increases would not exceed BAAQMD thresholds.
-The analysis only evaluates locations where tracks would be moved closer to receptors.
-In many of these locations, receptors on the other side of the track would experience a corresponding health benefit because freight trains would be moved farther away from these receptors.

 The 4th and King Street, Millbrae, and San Jose Diridon Stations currently have emergency generators (one at each station) for use in the event of a power outage.
 The project includes installation of a second fully permitted generator at Millbrae Station and an additional two fully permitted generators at San Jose Diridon Station.
 The LMF would also have a generator.
-The generators would comply with the permitting requirements specified in BAAQMD Regulation 2, Rule 5, which prohibits their operation if cancer or acute hazards exceed air district thresholds.
+The generators would comply with the permitting requirements specified in BAAQMD Regulation 2, Rule 5 as discussed in Section 3.3.4.3, which prohibits their operation if cancer or acute hazards exceed air district thresholds.
 Accordingly, cancer risk and acute hazards from generator testing at the stations and LMF would not exceed BAAQMD thresholds.
-Regulation 2, Rule 5 does not establish any permit restrictions on PM2.5 concentrations in the BAAQMD.
-PM2.5 exhaust concentrations from emergency generator testing were estimated using emissions data from CalEEMod and USEPA's AERMOD dispersion model and compared to BAAQMD's PM2.5 threshold.
-Table 3.3-26 shows the results of the health risk analysis for PM2.5 at the stations and LMF.
-Maximum PM2.5 concentrations from testing of the emergency generators would be less than BAAQMD's health risk thresholds of significance for both project alternatives.
+Regulation 2, Rule 5 does not establish any permit restrictions on PM{2.5} concentrations in the BAAQMD.
+PM{2.5} exhaust concentrations from emergency generator testing were estimated using emissions data from CalEEMod and USEPA's AERMOD dispersion model and compared to BAAQMD's PM{2.5} threshold.
+Table 3.3-30 shows the results of the health risk analysis for PM{2.5} at the stations and LMF.
+Maximum PM{2.5} concentrations from testing of the emergency generators would be less than BAAQMD's health risk thresholds of significance for both project alternatives.